aws/aws-encryption-sdk-python/README.rst

 file-like objects, and behave exactly as you would expect a Python file object to behave, offering context manager and iteration support.

-TODO: Update code example to use a keyring
+TODO-MPL: Update code example to use a keyring

 .. code:: python